 - Grant identification.

 - Anti-theft devices in cars (the car will not start without the passive RFID tag).

 RFID is widely used in logistics.
 A group of scientists wanted to use RFID to track trucks and their cargo with the use of transponders.
 This was done by using readers at the gates of secure facilities.
-The gate antenna would recognise the transponder in the truck responding data with an ID (mainly the driver’s ID).
-This was commercialised in the mid-1980s where an automated toll payment was created which is widely used today (also known as the dreaded E-tol in SA).
+The gate antenna would recognize the transponder in the truck responding data with an ID (mainly the driver’s ID).
+This was commercialized in the mid-1980s where an automated toll payment was created which is widely used today (also known as the dreaded E-toll in SA).